Gotthold Ephraim Lessing: Works

 Early in his life, Lessing showed interest in the theatre.
 In his theoretical and critical writings on the subject—as in his own plays—he tried to contribute to the development of a new type of theatre in Germany.
 With this he especially turned against the then predominant literary theory of Gottsched and his followers.
 Lessing's Hamburgische Dramaturgie ran critiques of plays that were performed in the Hamburg Theatre, but after dealing with dissatisfied actors and actresses, Lessing redirected his writings to more of an analysis on the proper uses of drama.
 Lessing advocated the outline of drama in Aristotle's Poetics.
 He believed the French Academy had devalued the uses of drama through their neoclassical rules of form and separation of genres.
 His repeated opinions on this issue influenced theatre practitioners who began the movement of rejecting theatre rules known as Sturm und Drang ("Storm and Stress").
 He also supported serious reception of Shakespeare's works.
-He worked with many theatre groups (e.g. the one of the Neuberin).
+He worked with many theatre groups (e.g. that of the Neuberin).

 In Hamburg he tried with others to set up the German National Theatre.
 Today his own works appear as prototypes of the later developed bourgeois German drama.
 Scholars see Miss Sara Sampson and Emilia Galotti as amongst the first bourgeois tragedies, Minna von Barnhelm (Minna of Barnhelm) as the model for many classic German comedies, Nathan the Wise (Nathan der Weise) as the first German drama of ideas ("Ideendrama").
 His theoretical writings Laocoön and Hamburg Dramaturgy (Hamburgische Dramaturgie) set the standards for the discussion of aesthetic and literary theoretical principles.
-Lessing advocated that dramaturgs should carry their work out working directly with theatre companies rather than in isolation.

-In his religious and philosophical writings he defended the faithful Christian's right for freedom of thought.
+Lessing advocated that dramaturgs should carry their work out working directly with theatre companies rather than in isolation.In his religious and philosophical writings he defended the faithful Christian's right for freedom of thought.
 He argued against the belief in revelation and the holding on to a literal interpretation of the Bible by the predominant orthodox doctrine through a problem later to be called Lessing's Ditch.
 Lessing outlined the concept of the religious "Proof of Power": How can miracles continue to be used as a base for Christianity when we have no proof of miracles?
 Historical truths which are in doubt cannot be used to prove metaphysical truths (such as God's existence).
 As Lessing says it: "That, then, is the ugly great ditch which I cannot cross, however often and however earnestly I have tried to make that leap."